mariohernandez/mariohernandezio/src/blog/vitejs.md

 ## Storybook's CSS configuration {id=global-css}

 To start, we will setup global styles for Storybook.
-Then we will configure components styles, which ideally the system we put in place will automatically recognize the CSS as new components are added.
+Then we will configure components styles, which ideally, the system we put in place will automatically recognize as new components are added.

 {% raw %}